The Appeal Of Padparadscha Sapphires

-The term “padparadscha” is derived from the Sinhalese word for aquatic lotus blossom, which has an unusual salmon color.
+The term “padparadscha” is derived from the Sinhalese word for an aquatic lotus blossom, which has an unusual salmon color.
 Many agree that padparadschas straddle the color boundary between pink and orange.
+Some padparadscha sapphires are not evenly salmon colored, but rather color zoned with pink and yellow.

 Padparadscha sapphires may be little known to the general public, but they are treasured by gemstone connoisseurs.
 Yet after decades of debate, collectors, dealers, and gemologists cannot agree on a uniform standard for the padparadscha color range.
 Points of contention include how pink or how orange these sapphires can be, and whether certain tones are too dark to qualify.
-Some padparadscha sapphires are not evenly salmon colored, but rather color zoned with pink and yellow.

 How Does Cut Affect The Color?

 Clarity is an important element for padparadschas because their light tones easily reveal inclusions.
 Any sort of cloudiness will dull a padparadscha’s delicate color.
 Nevertheless these stone are so rare that consumers may have to sacrifice high clarity in order to obtain a stone with brilliant color.

 What Is The Availability Of These Gems?

 Because of the high prices that these rare sapphires command, many treatments have been developed to create padparadscha-like color in sapphires.
 In the late 1990s, the world gem market experienced a sudden influx of padparadscha sapphires.
 Consumer enthusiasm turned to outrage when it was discovered that these stones had been colored by a radical new treatment method.

 Within our inventory you will see that some of our padparadscha sapphires are certified as heat-treated.
-This should not be confused with Beryllium diffusion-treated sapphires.
+This should not be confused with beryllium diffusion treated sapphires.
 We offer both heated and untreated padparadscha sapphires because there are so few stones available on the market.
 The prices for fine untreated padparadschas are quite demanding and only a few have the opportunity to purchase them.
 Even heated padparadscha sapphires are quite expensive if they are good quality.
 Therefore, we do make an exception in offering heated (NO beryllium diffusion) padparadschas.

-Padparascha sapphires are mainly found in Sri Lanka, as well as Madagascar and Tanzania.
-Some experts insist that true padparadschas can come only from Sri Lanka, which, for centuries, was the only source of this coveted stone.
+Padparadscha sapphires are mainly found in Sri Lanka, as well as Madagascar and Tanzania.
+Some experts insist that true padparadschas can only come from Sri Lanka, which, for centuries, was the only source of this coveted stone.
 We feel that the finest stones do in fact come from Sri Lanka, but Madagascar is now producing a major percentage of the stones available on the market.